jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

             'sleep_time: "8720/08/18 01:02"'
         )

-  and get another :ref:`AssertionError` because the timestamps in the ValueError_ message are not the same
+  the terminal shows :ref:`AssertionError` because the timestamps in the ValueError_ message are not the same

   .. code-block:: python